asafxz51/Manual-QA-Documentation/README.md

 ---

-## 👤 About Me
-I am a highly motivated **QA Engineer** with a strong technical background in Full-Stack development and Automation.
-I have a deep understanding of the testing lifecycle and a passion for delivering high-quality software.
+## 📬 Contact Information
+I am currently looking for my first challenge in the QA world!

+* **LinkedIn:** [linkedin.com/in/asaf-zuriel](https://www.linkedin.com/in/asaf-zuriel)
 * **Email:** asaf.zuriel1@gmail.com
-* **LinkedIn:** [linkedin.com/in/asaf-zuriel](https://www.linkedin.com/in/asaf-zuriel)
-* **Location:** Israel

 ---
-*Feel free to explore the files and contact me for any questions!*# Manual-QA-Documentation
+*Feel free to explore the files and contact me for any questions!*